jbellsey/redux-model-utils/docs/actions.md

 * If you have a hybrid Redux installation, where some actions are dispatched by a part of the app that is unaware of Redux Model Utils.
 By manually assigning the action's type, you can have your model listen for actions dispatched from other parts of your app.
+(And, of course, vice versa.)
 * If you want multiple reducers in different models to respond to the same action.
 In this case, assign the same type to both handlers, and both reducers will be invoked.